wtfsayo/otaku/src/plugins/plugin-relay/README.md

 - [ ] `EVM_PRIVATE_KEY` is securely stored (use environment variables, not hardcoded)
 - [ ] Tested on testnet first (`RELAY_ENABLE_TESTNET=true`)
-- [ ] Sufficient gas in wallet for all supported chains
+- [ ] Sufficient native token balance in wallet for gas on all supported chains
+- [ ] Sufficient token balances for bridging on origin chains
 - [ ] Error handling and monitoring in place
 - [ ] Rate limiting configured (use `RELAY_API_KEY` for higher limits)
 - [ ] Transaction status monitoring implemented
+- [ ] Logging configured for production environment
+- [ ] RPC URLs configured and tested for reliability
-- [ ] Proper logging for debugging
+- [ ] Understand token resolution may fail for unlisted tokens

 ## Security Best Practices